Our research is editorially independent but we may earn a commission for purchases made through our links.

 Texas is a big state, and you do not need to cross the state line to enjoy a memorable vacation.
-These 10 best vacation spots in Texas are just as different as the state itself.
+These top vacation spots in Texas are just as different as the state itself.
 From camping spots to urban areas, your Texas vacation will be unforgettable no matter what kind of getaway you choose.
-Explore the Lone Star State when you book a vacation at one of these 10 best vacation spots in Texas.
+Explore the Lone Star State when you book a vacation at one of these fun vacation spots in Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 South Padre Island isn’t just a vacation spot for college students on spring break.
 This Texas coastal city is a perfect getaway for all Texans looking for a beach and a relaxing time.
 Spend your vacation sunbathing, jet skiing, or fishing.
 South Padre is also teeming with wildlife, making it a great destination for bird watchers and dolphin lovers.
 Aside from the miles of sandy shore here, South Padre Island is also home to a Schlitterbahn waterpark and the Port Isabel Lighthouse State Historic Park and boasts luxury beachfront accommodations.

 Texas’ capital city is one of the Lone Star State’s top vacation destinations.
 Music lovers, outdoor enthusiasts, and foodies alike head to this city to experience its eclectic culture.
 Known as the “Live Music Capital of the World,” a number of great musical acts head to Austin, especially during the popular music festival Austin City Limits.
 Even if you aren’t here to see your favorite band, you won’t want to miss hiking the Greenbelt, shopping on South Congress Avenue or bar-hopping along 6th Street.